ministryofjustice/itpolicycontent/content/security/framework/moj-enterprise-access.md

 | Application Administrator or Privileged User | Typically an application system manager, i.e. those with the rights to create/remove user accounts, and provide internal support. | BPSS |
 | Systems Administrator | A systems administrator does not necessarily have a 'need-to-know' over any of the business information held on the systems they support however they do have administrative privileges which allows them to view data held on those systems and change their configuration. | SC |

-The clearance level indicated in [Table 1](#table-1) is separate to the [clearance level](https://intranet.justice.gov.uk/guidance/security/it-computer-security/security-clearance/) required for a particular job role.
+Clearance levels in [Table 1](#table-1) are distinct from the [clearance s](https://intranet.justice.gov.uk/guidance/security/it-computer-security/security-clearance/) for a particular job role.
 [Table 1](#table-1) sets the minimum requirement for access to an MOJ IT system.
-Most job roles at the MOJ require an individual to attain BPSS.
-However, some job roles require an individual to have a higher clearance such as SC or DV.
+Most job roles at the MOJ need you to have BPSS.
+Other job roles need you to have a higher clearance such as SC or DV.

 <a id="privilege-management-and-review-of-user-access-rights"></a>

 ### Privilege management and review of user access rights

-Privileges must be assigned on a least privilege basis.
-To help ensure this, the following must be supplied when requesting a new User account or additional privileges:
+Privileges are assigned on a least privilege basis.
+To help ensure this, supply the following when requesting a new user account or extra privileges:

-- a statement of the access required, for example a path to a folder containing data, or functionality provided by an application
+- a statement of the access required.
+An example is the data required, or the functionality provided by an application
-- the name or identity of the User requiring access, and the associated User account identify.
-This applies where the request relates to an existing User account
+- the name or identity of the user requiring access, and the associated user account.
+This applies where the request relates to an existing user account
-- the Business justification
+- the business justification
 - approval from an MOJ senior manager

 <a id="review-of-user-access-rights"></a>

 ### Review of user access rights

-Access rights must be reviewed on a regular basis.
-They might need to be updated as a result of any change in job role, security clearance, or employment status.
-The review schedule is described in more detail [here](#review-of-user-privileges-and-accounts-schedule).
+Review access rights on a regular basis.
+Update them as a result of any change in job role, security clearance, or employment status.
+More detail about the review schedule is [here](#review-of-user-privileges-and-accounts-schedule).

 There are two roles in the review process: